 - Empowered API teams that can work in an efficient and optimized manner and help migrate selected APIs to the Apigee platform.

-Srijan team initiated the process by formulating a transformation plan - understanding current and required capabilities, and objectives to be achieved.
-By evaluating the present state of each of these aspects, we arrived at the immediate or future challenges they might pose in Globe’s API program.
+Srijan initiated the process by formulating a transformation plan - understanding current and required capabilities, and objectives to be achieved.
+By evaluating the present state of each of these aspects, we arrived at the immediate or future challenges they might pose in client’s API program.
 The next step was to chart out how to mitigate those challenges, and that became the blueprint for the transformation plan.

 Unifying Segmented API Initiatives

-Globe Labs and the Apigee API platform were working as separate initiatives, which if continued, would dilute the effectiveness of the API program.
+In house labs and the Apigee API platform were working as separate initiatives, which if continued, would dilute the effectiveness of the API program.
 It would lead to two different source-of-truth and cross-program governance would be complicated and inefficient.

 In order to prevent this and build a unified API platform, Srijan worked on migrating the existing APIs into Apigee, in the first phase.
 This also involves industrializing the Apigee layer to showcase the range of new APIs and business models that are possible.